 When Ocasio decided to run for congress, she wanted to know more about non-voting New Yorkers who had the right to vote.
 She was concerned with why they felt left out and how she could be the candidate to change that.
 She sought these people out in her district and started knocking on doors to hear them out.
 This gave people who have completely given up on politics an opportunity to speak about what was really on their minds.

 This fall Ocasio-Cortez, a newcomer to politics, defeated Joseph Crowley in the Democratic primary to represent district 14.
 He has served the district since 2013 without anyone running against him.
 His defeat turned her into an overnight sensation.
 It was one of the most surprising voter turnouts and political upsets for Republicans.

 Since the primary race, working with citizens has been an ongoing effort for Ocasio and I was lucky to witness it.
-The opportunity was in my own community, a Listening Tour Town Hall event in the Throgs Neck section of the Bronx.
-Each attendee had the chance to write down a question they could later ask Ocasio.
+The opportunity came during a Listening Tour Town Hall event in the Throgs Neck section of the Bronx.
+It was held at a nondenominational church in the community.
+Each attendee had the chance to write down a question they could ask Ocasio.
+All of the seats were filled as they waited for her to arrive.

 As soon as she made her entrance, she briefly introduced herself, laid out how the evening would go, and immediately gave the floor to the people.
 “It’s important that we listen before we talk,” she said to the crowd, “learning where everyone is and meeting them there.”

 Alexandria Ocasio-Cortez (Dem. candidate for NY-14) and Alyssa Perez (Editor of StayBlooming.com)